CasperStormHansen/Logic-editor/README.md

 ## 4 Initialization and reset

 The "reset" button can be clicked at any time to reset the app to its initial state.
 This is of course handled by the `reset` function.
 It does approximately the same as what happens when the app is loaded (the last few lines of the code).
 However, at initialization buttons are also created using the `createButton` function and an example proof is shown.
 In addition, at this point the dictionary `symbols` is defined.
 In a future update it will be possible for the user to change it, so the app uses their preferred logical symbols.

+When buttons are created, they are assigned an appropriate function to call on click.
+Some of them are also assigned a function that is called when the mouse enters its area, and another when it leaves.
+The former highlights what will be deleted if the button is pressed and the latter undoes that highlighting.
+This is accomplished by the six function named variations of "showDeleteCandidates" and the auxiliary functions `addRed` and `removeRed`.
+And for this purpose, the classes `finalLine` and `ruleLine` are added to some table rows by the `renderProof` and `renderRule` functions.

+The highlighting effect is only activated if the mouse stays over the button in question for more than 100 milliseconds - to avoid annoying "blinking" when the user unintentionally passes over the button.
+It is not activated at all when the example proof is shown, since the user should not be discouraged to delete that.

 ## 5 Version history